Joint modeling of wind speed and wind direction through a conditional approach: Summary and Discussion

 The method proposed in this study offers a procedure for modeling wind speed and direction measured at one location during one season.
 However, wind speed and wind direction exhibit a coherent spatial and temporal structure.
-Therefore, it is our scope to extend this model to the spatio-temporal field.
-While doing so, we need to allow the BWHR method to depend on space and time.
-This can be done by using spatio-temporal methods when modeling the parameters of the Weibull distribution.
-In the case of wind direction, space and time must be included in addition to allowing the marginal distribution to vary in space and time.
+Therefore, our intention is to extend this model to a spatio-temporal framework, considering the dependence on both space and time.
+To achieve this, we can incorporate spatio-temporal methods when modeling the parameters of the Weibull distribution, as suggested in previous studies \citep{stWeibull1, stWeibull2}.
+In the case of wind direction, it is necessary to account for both space and time in addition to allowing for spatial and temporal variation in the marginal distribution.
+This can be achieved by building upon the methodologies discussed in \cite{linCircST, STcircGelfand}, and \cite{stVonMises}.
+Considering the similarity of our work to a hierarchical model, a Bayesian hierarchical modeling approach, such as that proposed by \cite{mastrantonio2015}, could be used to incorporate the temporal aspect.
+However, this approach presents significant estimation challenges.
+It would likely increase computational complexity and inference would become more complicated, as it requires estimating the parameters of the circular and linear components and integrating these into the already complex Bayesian estimation procedures.